randysim/news-to-go/backend/README.md

 Address as WSL and windows have two different network configurations.

+Make sure to restart ollama.
+You can test if it works by trying to access ollama at localhost:11434 and then
+<computer-ip>:11434.

 ## Run individual scripts as test

 ``python -m modules.folder.script_name`` without the .py